-The first order perturbation theory of a non-minimally coupled scalar field adds multiple new complexities as compared to the usual case.
-One of the new features is the presence of anisotropic stress which mainly impacts small scales (Eq.~(\ref{eq:axion_anis_stress})).
+The first order perturbation theory of a nonminimally coupled scalar field adds multiple new complexities as compared to the usual case.
+One of the new features is the presence of anisotropic stress, which mainly impacts small scales [Eq.~(\ref{eq:axion_anis_stress})].
 Our most important finding in this paper relates to large scales.
-For non-zero $\xi$, the perturbations on scales that enter the horizon after the matter-radiation equality could have radically different behaviour (Figures~\ref{fig:Phi} and~\ref{fig:delta_phi}).
-This causes the matter power spectrum to to deviate significantly from the minimal coupling case (Figure~\ref{fig:power_spectrum_nmc}).
-For adiabatic initial conditions, a comparison of the computed matter power spectrum with galaxy clustering and CMB anisotropy data puts strong constraint on the non-minimal coupling: $\xi \lesssim 0.01$.
+For nonzero $\xi$, the perturbations on scales that enter the horizon after the matter-radiation equality could have radically different behavior (Figs.~\ref{fig:Phi} and~\ref{fig:delta_phi}).
+This causes the matter power spectrum to deviate significantly from the minimal coupling case (Fig.~\ref{fig:power_spectrum_nmc}).
+For adiabatic initial conditions, a comparison of the computed matter power spectrum with galaxy clustering and CMB anisotropy data puts strong constraints on the nonminimal coupling: $\xi \lesssim 0.01$.

 We also consider isocurvature initial conditions.
-More specifically, we consider the scalar field isocurvature mode in which only the scalar field density contrast is non-zero initially.
-Figure~\ref{fig:power_spectrum_nmc} shows that this isocurvature mode for non-zero $\xi$ agrees with the adiabatic CDM (or minimally coupled) mode at large scales.
-This might mean a mix of isocurvature and adiabatic initial conditions might explain the observed matter power spectrum for a non-minimally coupled ULA.
+More specifically, we consider the scalar-field isocurvature mode in which only the scalar-field density contrast is nonzero initially.
+Figure~\ref{fig:power_spectrum_nmc} shows that this isocurvature mode for nonzero $\xi$ agrees with the adiabatic CDM (or minimally coupled) mode at large scales.
+This means that a mix of isocurvature and adiabatic initial conditions might explain the observed matter power spectrum for a nonminimally coupled ULA.

-In the current work, we focussed on the matter power spectrum.
-A direct comparison with the CMB anisotropy data would help quantifying our results further.
-We hope to return to this issue with theoretical computation of the CMB temperature and polarization anisotropies for a non-minimally coupled scalar field.